adampaseltiner/stock-analysis/README.md

 ### Advantages and Disadvantages of Original and Refactored VBA Script
-  The main advantage of having refactored our VBA script was the decrease in the code's run time, cutting it by nearly one fifth: where it first ran at nearly one second, the refactored code ran in less than 0.2 seconds:
+  The main advantage of having refactored our VBA script was the decrease in the code's run time, cutting it by nearly one fifth: where it first ran at around one second, the refactored code ran in less than 0.2 seconds:

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/82347825/116827889-8bc82e80-ab69-11eb-8f8f-3dc07b8a7729.png)